Friends: The Reunion a cautious, melancholy look back after a long break

 A montage of fans from around the world talking about what Friends meant to them feels ponderous.
 And a segment where notable guests walk the runway in fashions from the sitcom could've used a nip and tuck.

-Still, hard-core Friends fans will probably find lots to love in this warm blanket of a show.
+Still, hard-core Friends fans will probably find lots to love here.
 Cameos include Maggie Wheeler, back to reprise the grating laugh that characterized her character Janice, Chandler's onetime girlfriend.
 Reese Witherspoon, who played Rachel's sister Jill, shows up, as does James Michael Tyler, who played Rachel-loving Central Perk employee Gunther.
 Even grumpy neighbor Mr. Heckles, played by Larry Hankin, pops by.
 Oh, did I mention Lady Gaga, Justin Bieber and BTS also make appearances?

 "Friends really had a big hand in teaching me English," a member of the insanely popular Korean boy band says.